riteshahlawat/portfolio/blogs/working-in-the-us.md

 ### How I almost got rejected

 Now I knew that border agents can deny you pretty easily, but I didn't know how easily.
 After waiting for about 10 minutes I get called up by the border agent lady.
-She asks for my letter and I ask for which letter (as I had both an offer letter and a support letter from my employer).
+She asks for my letter, and I inquire which one, as I had both an offer letter and a support letter from my employer.
 She then says sternly, **"_your letter_."**, by now in my head I know she's one of the border agents I've read about that can deny me on the smallest of things.

 I pull out my booklet containing my documents.
 By booklet I mean the papers were hole punched and binded together (there were about 60 pages in total so I bounded them together so they wouldn't fall apart).
 She takes the booklet, looks at me with a disgusted face, and says **"_I can't accept this, I'm going to send you back from where you came from_"**.

 Now when I tell you I was **SHITTING MY PANTS**, I'm not kidding.
-She then says that she needs to photocopy them and can't when it's binded, I tell her my lawyers told me to have them bounded (they most certainly didn't LOL but if I could get away with shifting the blame I'd take it).
+She then says that she needs to photocopy them and can't when it's binded, I tell her my lawyers told me to have them bound (they most certainly didn't LOL but if I could get away with shifting the blame I'd take it).
 She then replies with **"_Well you can tell them that when you get sent back_"**

 ![Woe is me](/images/blog/crying-creature.png)